pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

          stack-name: pulumi/prod
 ```

-Note that we are calling `refresh: true` in both Workflows, which uses [Pulumi Refresh]({{< relref "/docs/reference/cli/pulumi_refresh" >}}) to make sure that the existing GitHub resources are aligned with the resource state in our stack.
+Note that we are calling `refresh: true` in both Workflows, which uses [Pulumi Refresh]({{< relref "/docs/reference/cli/pulumi_refresh" >}}) to make sure that the existing GitHub resources are aligned with the resource state in our Stack.

 Now, anyone with access to the GitHub management repo can: